floesche/neuView/ROI_PERCENTAGE_IMPLEMENTATION.md

 5. **Hover over rows** for visual highlighting

 ### Analysis Capabilities:
-- **Identify dominant inputs**: Sort by % Input to see which ROIs receive most pre-synapses
+- **Identify dominant inputs**: Sort by % Input to see which ROIs provide most input to the neuron type
-- **Find output targets**: Sort by % Output to see which ROIs send most post-synapses
+- **Find output targets**: Sort by % Output to see which ROIs receive most output from the neuron type
 - **Cumulative analysis**: See which top ROIs account for 80% of connections
-- **Quick filtering**: Use slider to focus on ROIs with >25% input
+- **Flexible filtering**: Use logarithmic slider with OR logic - shows ROIs with significant input OR output
+- **Smart default**: 1.5% threshold captures most scientifically relevant connections
+- **Fine-grained control**: Logarithmic scale provides better resolution at low percentages
+- **Comprehensive view**: OR filtering prevents missing ROIs that are important for either input or output
 - **Search specific ROIs**: Type partial ROI names to quickly locate regions of interest

 This comprehensive enhancement provides researchers with powerful tools for analyzing neural innervation patterns while maintaining scientific accuracy and hemisphere-specific filtering.
+The OR filtering logic ensures that ROIs important for either input or output connectivity remain visible, providing a more complete view of neural circuit organization.
 The interactive interface enables both broad overviews and detailed focused analysis of ROI connectivity data.